More Than Home Building: Understanding New Story’s Success

 Harnessing a Start-Up Mindset

 Understanding New Story as a “start-up charity,” as Hagler calls the organization, emphasizes the importance of an entrepreneurial, tech-savvy mindset that allows this nonprofit to approach the issue of global homelessness in a novel way.
-As Lafci and Hagler note, “thinking bigger” helps guide New Story’s process of reverse-engineering solutions to big problems by breaking down the issue and executing at a highly effective level.
+As Lafci and Hagler point out, thinking bigger helps guide New Story’s process of reverse-engineering solutions to big problems by breaking down issues and executing plans for change at a highly effective level.

 Lopes explains that being both efficient and effective is key to New Story’s goal of putting 1 million people in homes in the next ten years: “Combining progressive housing with creative financing and a demand-driven model, we are constantly decreasing the cost per person served and increasing the speed we can work.”
 A willingness to try novel approaches allows for lower costs with greater efficiency.